 My phone number has a Toronto area code.
 Still.
-This general handyman sorta guy that’s been working on my house pointed it out to me the other day.
-I left the city over three years ago and I’ve been saying that I’ll change the number forever, but this might have to be the week that I actually do it.
+This handyman/all-around skilled person that’s been working on our house pointed it out to me the other day.
 I used to have this underlying idea that some day I would go back, and for no real reason other than the possibility of it.
 After an emphatic conversation with a friend last weekend, I know that over time I’ve been embracing the quieter aspects of my home here.
 Way beyond being just okay with it.

 Happy weekend to you all.
 I’ll be back with some (raaaw!) dessert next week :)